jonngwx/grad-shafranov/README.md

     [field name]: [data] [data] ...

 in column-major order.

-    python python/viz.py cougar.out.tsv

-if the default output filename is used.
-More generally, type
+The regular expressions for the data can be found in `read_data.py`.
+In the `tsv` file, there is a special field `psilo` which gives the value of the flux function at the limiter and magnetic axis.
+These values are listed as attributes of the `psi` field in the HDF5 output.
+The plasma boundary is the red line shown in the figure while the magnetic axis is the '+'.

+The default plotting option shows Psi, P and g and can be called using

     python python/viz.py <filename>

+There is also a `plot` script in the main directory which plots the output of `cougar.out.tsv` automatically.

+### Interactive analysis

+We recommend using ipython with pylab to analyse the data interactively.
+The scripts for reading the data are found in the `read_data` package while the plotting scripts are found in the `viz` package.

 To access the data in python, import viz, then use

     F = viz.plot(filename, format)

 F will be a dictionary of the grid and data arrays.
+The value of a field along the midplane can be plotted using

+    viz.midplane_plot(F, field_name)